 It might be just one person, but I want you to understand how this diet can make a real impact in your life and the lives of those you care about.
 It has for me.

 That’s When I Fell in Love with Food

 Forget the health benefits.
 Forget the fact that this lifestyle can literally save lives.
 Forget that it’s better for the environment and reduces animal cruelty.
 I love this diet because I’m able to cook the best food of my life.

-When I started preparing real, whole, natural foods, something interesting happened… I fell hardcore in love with cooking.
+When I started preparing real, whole, natural foods, something interesting happened… I fell in love with cooking.
 To my surprise, the whole-food dishes I began to make were some of the most delicious meals I had ever eaten.
 Turning “food” back into food has profound benefits on your body, your mind, and even your enjoyment of the food itself.

-These days, I just want to cook amazingly delicious and healthy foods all day long and share them with you.
+These days, I just want to cook amazingly delicious and healthy food all day long and share them with you.
 My message is The One Ingredient Diet and my medium is the food itself.
 That’s why I started OneIngredientChef.com - to show you how to cook simple and delicious recipes that can change your life.

 You can get started by browsing the Recipe Archive for over 150 delicious recipes that are easy to make.
 Also, I would encourage you to download my free manifesto that describes this diet in more detail.